Isangeles/mural/README.md

 After that Mural will try to establish a connection with the game server on startup.

 If the connection was successful you can use the `login` menu to log in to the server.

+Also, the `server-user` configuration value can be used to setup auto-login.
 ## Configuration
 Configuration values are loaded from `.mural` file in Mural executable directory.